Goodernews/CS-221/Homeworks/HW_7/README.md

 ## `htree.cc`

 The methods that are used to compose the `HTree` class.
-It should be assumed that the defintions below are preceded by the `HTree::`
+It should be assumed that the definitions below are preceded by the `HTree::`

 - [x] Structure Outlined
 - [x] Code written
-- [x] Compiling succesfully
+- [x] Compiling successfully
 - [x] Passing all tests
 - [x] No memory leaks